 A student on Academic Probation whose Cumulative Grade Point Average falls below a 1.50 or who is academically suspended for a second time will be academically dismissed from the College.
 Academic Dismissal is permanent unless, with good cause, the student may reapply to the College after one calendar year and be accepted under special consideration by the Lackawanna College Appeals Committee.
-You must be in good disciplinary standing to be removed from academic suspension.
+Students in specialty programs should refer to their program handbook for additional information.
+To request an appeal for an academic dismissal, a student should email appeals@lackawanna.edu.
+Financial aid eligibility is a separate policy, and the student must contact Student Financial Services to verify eligibility.
+A student must be in good disciplinary standing to be removed from academic suspension.
+Students on disciplinary probation or suspension should contact the Student Accountability and Restorative Practices office for their disciplinary status at (570) 955-1522.